 - Resulting area must remain perpetual greenspace or if new construction the end result must meet a national objective.

-The 2018 CDBG allocation for Region IV is $202,711.
-The RRRC can split the allocation among public facilities, housing, and economic development, which will be determined by the needs and projects identified.
+The anticipated 2019 CDBG allocation for Region IV is $205,407.
+The Red River Regional Council (RRRC) can split the allocation among public facilities, housing, and economic development.

-Region IV communities have been awarded CDBG funds for a variety of projects such as:
+Region IV communities have been awarded CDBG funds for a variety of projects including:

-- Public infrastructure projects including: lagoon improvements, sanitary sewer lift station, reconstruction of street lights, replacement of fire hydrants, citywide street paving, etc.
+- Public infrastructure projects such as: lagoon improvements, sanitary sewer lift station, reconstruction of street lights, replacement of fire hydrants, street paving, fire hall construction, etc.

-- Economic development: Part of the North Dakota Community Development Loan Fund (CDLF), which targets both primary and retail sector businesses and job creation/retention for LMI.
-Used for new business gap financing, business purchase, equipment, working capital and infrastructure.
-Recent economic development projects funded in our region include: extension of water and sewer infrastructure to support the construction of a new business; and business purchase as well as heating, cooling and roofing updates in the building.
+- Economic development: Part of the ND Community Development Loan Fund (CDLF), which targets both primary and retail sector businesses and job creation/retention for LMI.
+Used for business gap financing, business purchase, equipment, working capital and infrastructure.
+Examples of projects funded in our region include: extension of water and sewer infrastructure to support the construction of a new business; business purchase; heating, cooling and roofing updates on a building.

-Interested applicants must complete a two-step application process.
-The deadline for pre-applications to the RRRC for CDBG public facilities and housing projects is June 28, 2018, with the RRRC’s Community Development Committee reviewing pre-applications on or about August 16, 2018.
+Interested applicants must complete a two-step process.
+The deadline for pre-applications to the RRRC for public facilities and housing projects is June 26, 2019, with the RRRC’s Community Development Committee reviewing pre-applications on or about August 15, 2019.
 Economic development applications are accepted at any time.

-An applicant may be allocated all, part, or none of its request from the RRRC’s CDBG allocation for public facilities and housing projects.
+An applicant may be allocated all, part, or none of its request from the RRRC’s CDBG allocation.
 Factors including the number of applicants, types of projects, and amounts of requests are considered when making funding recommendations.
-When/if the RRRC Board of Directors recommends a project for funding, the applicant will then prepare a full application for submission to the ND Department of Commerce-Division of Community Services.
+When/if the RRRC Board of Directors recommends a project for funding, the applicant will then prepare a full application for submission to DCS.

-No work on the project, even portions not funded with CDBG, can begin prior to grant award from the state.
+No work on a project, even portions not funded with CDBG, can begin prior to grant award from the state.
 Applicants should apply for CDBG the year PRIOR to the year the project will be implemented.
-If awarded 2018 funds, the construction timeline for public facilities projects would likely be fall of 2018 or spring/summer of 2019.
+For example, communities applying for 2019 funds would be implementing their projects in 2020.

 Below is a partial list of CDBG considerations and requirements:

 - A city or county must be the applicant.
-The city or county must adopt a Resolution of Sponsorship, which must be included with the pre-application.
+The city or county must adopt a Resolution of Sponsorship which must be included with the pre-application (due June 26, 2019).

-- If the estimated project cost is $25,000 or more, the applicant must procure a licensed architect or engineer, including drawings or plans and preliminary engineering/architectural report.
-The RRRC can assist the applicant with bidding, etc., but the expertise of an architect/engineer is extremely helpful, especially when drafting bid specifications.
+- If the estimated project cost is $25,000 or more, the applicant must procure a licensed architect or engineer, including drawings or plans and preliminary architect/engineer report.

-- The applicant share is the engineering/architect fees and grant administration which is 10% of CDBG award for public facilities and economic development projects; 15% for housing rehabilitation and public facility special assessment projects.
+- The applicant share is the engineering/architect fees and grant administration which is 10% of CDBG award for public facilities projects and economic development projects; 15% for housing rehabilitation and public facilities special assessment projects.

 - All applicants must conduct at least one public hearing and community needs assessment prior to submitting a grant to the state.
 At least one public notice regarding the intention to apply for CDBG will need to be published in the municipality’s official newspaper.

-- CDBG requires contractors working on a project to pay Davis Bacon wage rates which can increase the overall cost of a project.
-Contractors must pay employees weekly and submit weekly payroll reports to verify wage rate compliance.
+- CDBG requires contractors working on a project to pay applicable Davis Bacon wage rates which can increase the overall cost of a project.

-Please contact Region IV CDBG program manager Stacie Sevigny at 701-352-3550 with questions on a potential project and/or the CDBG process.
+More information can be found on the RRRC’s website: www.redriverrc.com or by contacting CDBG program manager Stacie Sevigny at 701-352-3550 or Stacie@redriverrc.com.
 All potential applicants are strongly encouraged to contact the RRRC as soon as possible to ensure project and applicant eligibility.